Princeton University Chapel: History

 The plans for the new chapel were made public in 1921.
 Hibben called replacing the Marquand Chapel "an immediate necessity"; nonetheless, the project encountered financial problems early on.
 The insurance money from the Marquand Chapel was insufficient, and fundraising for the chapel competed with an ongoing general capital campaign for the university.
-Ground was ultimately broken during Princeton's commencement ceremonies in June 1924, and in the following year Cram and Hibben laid the cornerstone.
+Ground was broken during Princeton's commencement ceremonies in June 1924, and in the following year Cram and Hibben laid the cornerstone.
 The construction received considerable media attention, as it promised to be the largest university chapel in the United States and the second largest in the world after King's College Chapel, Cambridge.
 The construction cost about $2.3 million and was completed in 1928.
 Hibben led the dedication ceremony on May 31 of that year, in an elaborate ceremony covered by TIME.

 On March 13, 1960, less than six weeks after the first of the Greensboro sit-ins, Martin Luther King Jr., delivered a sermon at the chapel.
 In the sermon he called for universal brotherhood and a life of spiritual richness.
 A plaque on the interior south wall of the chapel's nave commemorates the occasion.

 The chapel underwent a two-year, $10 million restoration between 2000 and 2002.
 Despite the complexity of the work, the chapel remained open throughout the restoration.
 The project earned a New Jersey Historic Preservation Award in 2002, and the stone work won the 2004 Tucker Award for Renovation and Restoration from Stone World magazine.
 At the time, two experts working on the stained glass restoration called it the largest such project that had ever been undertaken in the United States; too large for a single studio, it was divided among studios in Massachusetts, Pennsylvania, and New York.